-Currently, there are receivers in production that will support the EBE requirement for simultaneous dual-frequency code and phase observations.
+Currently, there are receivers in production that will support the EBE requirement for simultaneous dualfrequency code and phase observations.
 Hence, it is not envisioned that a receiver development effort would be required if the dynamic test results prove favorable.
 However, it must be mentioned that many of the GPS receivers in use by the test (and training) community today do not support this dual frequency requirement.
 Hence, those systems could not realize the maximum benefit.

-Test Setup
+3. Test Setup

-The RTD ("Real Time Dynamics") software package with EBE positioning was tested using three high-dynamic simulations based on realistic ARDS maneuvers developed as part of the TSPI study.
-An omnidirectional antenna simulation was utilized for each of the maneuvers.
+The RTD ("Real Time Dynamics") software package with EBE positioning was tested using four highdynamic simulations based on realistic ARDS maneuvers developed as part of the TSPI study.
+An omni-directional antenna simulation was utilized for each of the maneuvers.
 The maneuvers and antenna model were programmed into the Guided Weapons Evaluation Facility (GWEF) satellite simulator.
 The GWEF simulator is a model 2400 GPS Constellation Simulator from Interstate Electronics Corporation, and was phase calibrated using the procedures outlined in [Anthony et al., 2001].
 The NovAtel OEM4 was selected as the test receiver (see Figure 1).
-For each maneuver, reference data were collected from both a near and far reference receiver.
-The near reference receiver was located at distances of The far reference receiver was less than 10 km from the rover. located at distances of 88-96 km from the rover.
-The tests involved comparing the RTD EBE output positions for the rovers to the 'true' simulator positions.
+For three maneuvers, reference data were collected from both a near and far reference receiver.
+The near reference receiver was located at distances of less than 10 km from the rover.
+The far reference receiver was located at distances of 88-96 km from the rover.
+The tests involved comparing the RTD EBE output positions for the rovers to the 'true' simulator positions for characterization of EBE accuracies.
 Although conducted in "post-processing" the EBE analysis was conducted as if the data were collected in real time.
+The fourth test involved comparing the RTD EBE output positions with those of a post-processing package to characterize the re-initialization timing characteristics of the EBE algorithms.

 Figure 1.
-Guided Weapons Evaluation Facility (GWEF)
+Guided Weapons Evaluation Facility

-Test Maneuver Descriptions
+4. Test Maneuver Descriptions

-The three selected maneuvers were: 1) Split S - Cuban 8 - Split S (~4 g's), 2) Post Hole (~3.8 g's) and 3) 9g Turns (~9 g's).
+The three selected maneuvers used for EBE accuracy characterization were: 1) Split S - Cuban 8 - Split S (~4 g's), 2) Post Hole (~3.8 g's) and 3) 9g Turns (~9 q's).
 Each maneuver contained three segments; a 15 second straight and level segment followed by the maneuver followed by another 15 second straight and level segment.
 The maneuvers are shown graphically in Figures 2-4.
-The first two maneuvers provided sufficient data (visibility to 5 or satellites) common for phase processing with ambiguity more resolution.
+The first two maneuvers provided sufficient data (visibility to 5 or more common satellites) for phase processing with ambiguity resolution.
 The third maneuver was analyzed in 'graceful degradation' mode since only 4 satellites were available for about 50% of the time, including the entire first 720° turn.
-In this mode, RTD uses only pseudorange measurements when the number of common satellites fall less than the minimum 5 required for EBE processing.
+In this mode, RTD uses only pseudorange (code) measurements when the number of common satellites fall less than the minimum 5 required for EBE processing.
+The fourth maneuver, used to characterize EBE re-initialization characteristics, was a barrel roll